 Through an ability learned via junctioned Guardian Forces, characters can refine certain items into other items or spells.
 Several different refinement types exist, which bear different results when refining certain items: magic; healing potions; buff items; ammunition and equippable amulets are among the few types of things produced from a refinement.
 Different refinement ability types are learned from different Guardian Forces.
 For instance: Ifrit, who is a fire-based Guardian Force, learns Fire Magic Refinement.

-There are six main playable characters in Final Fantasy VIII, and numerous other important characters that we meet along the way.
+There are six main playable characters in Final Fantasy VIII.

 Squall is the main protagonist of Final Fantasy VIII.
 Squall is training to be a SeeD at Balamb Garden, and the game primarily follows Squall as he undertakes various missions in this mercenary role.
 He initially starts off as a quiet and reserved person, however the influence of characters such as Rinoa encourage him to come out of his shell.
 It is learned later on in the game that Squall, like a number of the other characters, was raised in an orphanage run by Matron.
 There are strong hints in the game to suggest that Squall is the son of Laguna.